-This collection of picture books shatter gender stereotypes.
-They challenge gender norms and present characters who don’t fit into “traditional” gender roles but are true to themselves.
+These children's books about gender roles shatter gender stereotypes, challenge gender norms and illustrate characters who don't fit into “traditional” gender roles and are true to themselves.

 “People share a common nature but are trained in gender roles.” ~ Lillie Devereux Blake